aarkue/eXdpn/docs/_templates/md/exdpn.md

 - Case attributes
   - Case attributes are on a case-level and are used for all decisions related to that case
 - Event attributes
   - Event-level attributes found in the event log.
-These attributes are used for decision points occurring immediately after this event.
+These attributes are used for decision points occurring immediately after this event
 - Synthetic attributes
   - Synthetic attributes are not present in the input event log but added artifically based on other event data
   - The following synthetic attributes are currently available: